GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 ------------------------------

 You can override `PRIMARY_COLOR` to change emphase text in PDF export.
-Beware of contrast, colour is used for text so we advise you to avoid light colour.
+Beware of contrast, white colour is used for text so we advise you to avoid light colour.

 Custom logos
 ------------